-- 12.7.1 The Association President or designee shall be provided release time of a total of twenty (20) days for both individuals per school year at no loss of salary or other benefits. - 12.7.2 Bargaining Team member shall be provided ten (10) release days for negotiations including preparation time at no loss of salary or other benefits.
+- 12.7.1 The Association President or designee shall be provided release time of a total of twenty (20) days for both individuals per school year to engage in Association related business at no loss of salary or other benefits. - 12.7.2 Bargaining Team member shall be provided ten (10) release days for negotiations including preparation time at no loss of salary or other benefits. - 12.7.3 Whenever possible, release time shall be scheduled for times that will have the least impact on instructional time.

-ARTICLE XIII TRANSFER AND REASSIGNMENT
+ARTICLE 13 TRANSFER AND REASSIGNMENT